What to do in Calais?

 To begin a visit to the town of Calais, pass by the town hall which is a flamboyant example of Flemish architecture as well as the backdrop for Rodin's Les Bourgeois de Calais.
 It was designed by Louis DebrouwerHe was an architect and a pioneer in the use of reinforced concrete.
 The hotel has beautiful stained glass windows and a grand staircase that leads to the wedding hall on the first floor.

-The belfry of Calais is connected to the town hall by an arch.
-Those who are not afraid of heights can challenge themselves to climb the steps of the belfry and then enjoy the view impregnable.
-Indeed, the tower offers a magnificent panoramic view on the whole city.
-Anecdotally, it was built in 1885 during a meeting between the communes of Saint-Pierre and Calais.
+The Calais belfry is linked to the town hall by an arch.
+For those who are not afraid of heights, the challenge is to climb the steps of the belfry and then enjoy the breathtaking view.
+The tower offers a magnificent panoramic view of the whole city.
+Incidentally, it was built in 1885 during a meeting between the communes of Saint-Pierre and Calais.

 2- Statue of the Burghers of Calais